NuGet/Insights/README.md

    ```
    If you run into trouble, try adding the `-Debug` option to get more diagnostic information.

-This will create a new resource group with name `ExplorePackages-{StampName}` deploy several resources into it including:
+This will create a new resource group with name `NuGet.Insights-{StampName}` deploy several resources into it including:
 - an App Service, containing a website for starting scans
 - a Function App with Consumption plan, for running the scans
 - a Storage account, for maintaining intermediate state and results (CSV files)